Localization: How to Translate Your Forms into Multiple Languages

 Sample Google Translate form.

-2. Add an HTML Field
+2. Add an HTML field

 At the top of your form, add a text field and insert the following content into the HTML option: